-The simple and robust Hanna Turbine replaces the pioneering but inefficient Wells Turbine.
+The simple and robust Hanna Turbine was designed to improve upon the pioneering Wells Turbine.
 In contrast to the thirty year old Wells design, the transformative Hanna Turbine uses asymmetrical airfoils with a lower angle of attack.
 This creates more lift and less drag.
 The design resists "stall", improves self-starting and can function over a wider bandwidth with higher torque values.
 It offers lower damping (restriction) to the bi-directional airstream.
 Unlike the Wells, it drives two generators - doubling the power output.
 Both generators are easily accessable and operate in a dry environment.
-The Hanna Turbine is more versatile than the Wells, offering three distinct power take-off designs to meet job-specific applications.
+The Hanna Turbine is versatile, offering three distinct power take-off designs to meet job-specific applications.

 Generally, wave energy devices operate in the open ocean.
 This is true for the Hanna Turbine and the Hanna direct-drive PTO.
 However, both Hanna designs will also function as shore based installations.
 They can be built into existing or purpose-built jetties or breakwaters and can be easily connected to the grid.
 All completed EIR studies for existing shore based OWC installations have resulted in FONSI (Findings of no Significant Impact).
 Hanna shore based power plants will not interfere with marine life, maritime traffic, commercial fishing or recreational activities.